DataDog/integrations-core/mysql/README.md

 The MySQL integration tracks the performance of your MySQL instances.
 It collects metrics related to throughput, connections, errors, and InnoDB metrics.

-Enable [Database Monitoring](https://docs.datadoghq.com/database_monitoring/) (DBM) for enhanced insight into query performance and database health.
+Enable [Database Monitoring][32] (DBM) for enhanced insights into query performance and database health.
 In addition to the standard integration, Datadog DBM provides query-level metrics, live and historical query snapshots, wait event analysis, database load, and query explain plans.

 **Note:** This integration is also compatible with [MariaDB][2], as it serves as a ["drop-in replacement"][3] for MySQL.